© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Bausley Hill Camp is a scheduled monument protected by Cadw under reference MG060.
 View the official record →

-Bausley Hill Camp is a prehistoric hillfort located in Montgomeryshire, Wales, occupying a commanding position on elevated terrain.
+Bausley Hill Camp is a prehistoric hillfort located in Montgomeryshire, Wales, designated as a Scheduled Ancient Monument under Cadw reference MG060.
 It is designated a Scheduled Ancient Monument by Cadw under reference MG060.

 Bausley Hill Camp dates from the prehistoric period, and is classified as a hillfort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Bausley Hill Camp is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MG060.